Does CBD Oil Really Work?

 In May 2017, Israel’s government-sponsored cannabis program will conduct a clinical trial to determine whether CBD can help treat the self-harm aspects that arise from autism.
 This is taking place after anecdotal evidence from doctors showed positive results.

 Autism is a severe developmental disability.
 This mental state is present from childhood.
-It leads to an impairment in communication, relationships, language, and other important day to day interactions.
+It leads to an impairment in communication, relationships, language, and other important day-to-day interactions.

 Self-injury and self-harm are two of the most heartbreaking symptoms that can arise in a person who has autism.
 Behaviors can include banging their head, biting their nails, and rubbing or scratching themselves too hard.
 The cause of autism and these behaviors is unclear.

 However, if CBD can help relieve these urges, many parents feel that it is worth a try.
 It is an exciting time for the CBD hemp world.
-If the claims out there now turn out to be based in science, this could change the game for children and families all over the world.
+If the claims out there now turn out to be based on science, this could change the game for children and families all over the world.

 Many people ask themselves the question: Does CBD oil really work? -Of course, researchers will need to conduct additional studies to scientifically confirm CBD’s benefits.
 Still, many doctors continue to prescribe CBD hemp oil to their patients because of the apparent positive results.
 Though the results are anecdotal at this point, the oil might be able to help a lot of people.